dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 Like regular ray tracing, noise it's an annoying issue; fortunelty there are solutions quite easy to implement.
 Here are two ideas that you could try,separately or even combine them.

 - Instead of using the current frame result for our light calulcations, we can do a weighted average between the current frame result and the last frame, where the last one is more important.
-This will also give us some latency in our image but we can find a good balance for that weighted average and find a good balance between looks and latency.
+This will also give us some latency in our image but we can play around with that weighted average and find a good balance between looks and latency.

 ```cpp
 ////....light calculations....